musikalkemist/midiget/README.md

 Midiget allows you to crawl the pages of a website recursively and easily to download all hosted midi files.
 The programme is ideal to automate file retrieving from large midi repositories like www.vgmusic.com and www.midiworld.com

 # Usage
-Launch midiget from the command line specifying the url of the target website where you want to download the files:
+Launch midiget from the command line specifying the url of the target website from which you want to download the files:
 ```
 python midiget http://www.vgmusic.com/
 ```